Learn how to easily switch between namespaces in Kubernetes and streamline your workflow for managing resources in different environments.

 To see existing namespaces, use:

-To see resources in a specific namespace, add -n <namespace>
+kubectl get namespaces To see resources in a specific namespace, add -n <namespace> to commands:

 This code provides examples of how to manage namespaces in Kubernetes.
 It shows how to list, create, and delete namespaces, as well as how to interact with resources within specific namespaces.
 It also covers switching between namespaces using kubectl commands and the kubens and kubectx tools.